 The purpose of this standard is to provide criteria:

-- under which standard costs may be used for estimating accumulating, and reporting costs of direct material and direct labor, and
+- Under which standard costs may be used for estimating, accumulating, and reporting costs of direct material and direct labor, and

-- relating to the establishment of standards, accumulation of standard costs, and accumulation and disposition of variances from standard costs.
+- Relating to the establishment of standards, accumulation of standard costs, and accumulation and disposition of variances from standard costs.

-Need to have a logical practice for the establishment of standards that includes periodic review and update.
+Contractors need to have a logical practice for the establishment of standards that includes periodic review and update.
 Variances must be reviewed and resolved.

 Related to 401, if you use standard costs for estimating, you must use them for accumulation and reporting.
 Variances must be accounted for at the same level of detail.